AmbulnzLLC/devops-scratch/deploy-docs/readme.md

 For example, the root path target group for the sixth revision of the work done for ticket AM-1058 is 1058f-http-root-tg.

-## Step 7: Construct a Load Balancer
+## Step 6: Construct a Load Balancer

-TODO: Load balancing for HTTP and HTTPS separately.

 Navigate to the [AWS EC2 control panel](https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2), navigate to load balancers, and create a load balancer.
 On the first screen of the wizard, select "Application Load Balancer"